objectlevel/LonelyAliens/README.md

 # LonelyAliens
-Contract code for an NFT Project
+Contract code for the project